ClimenteA/telegram-push-notification-via-api/README.md

 }
 ```

-You can also use any server side language to make a post request (ex: another service in docker-compose.yml file).
+You can also use any server side language to make that post request (ex: another service in docker-compose.yml file).

 # Why?